MexicoCassie’s recommended travel resources

 I like to shop around, checking a number of brokers before I commit to a flight.
 Try these as well as the usual suspects such as Expedia.
 I also use google flight alerts to help me grab sweet deals.

-It can be difficult to know how to book or use public transport in a new place.
-In Europe, I personally use trainline.com for all my train travel planning and booking.
+It can be difficult to know how to book or use public transport in a new place, especially when there’s more than one provider of the service, which so often happens.

-If I’m going to be travelling by bus anywhere in the world, I’ll search busbud or Omio first to figure out which companies run where and what timetables look like.
-I sometimes book through them, but not always.
+🚌 If I’m going to be travelling by bus anywhere in the world, I’ll search busbud or Omio first to figure out which companies run where and what timetables look like.
+And after a disastrous experience booking directly with a bus company, I now prefer to always book with these companies too.

 There are many great broker sites to choose from.
 I like booking.com, hotels.com and Expedia when booking hotels and VRBO when looking for apartments.